What is the Production Budget?

 Helps in Taking Key Managerial Decisions

 The production budget is the key to the purchase budget for the management.
 The purchasing of raw materials and consumables depends entirely on the production budget.
-Also, many other key decisions, like the recruitment of new personnel, depending upon how much production the company will do.
+Also, many other key decisions, like the recruitment of new personnel, depend upon how much production the company will do.

 Limitations of Production Budget